 |

-An Oblique Line has a Stork Linequality in its raised foot, but the Oblique Line stretches the oblique abdominal muscles and so produces a graceful curve to the whole body.
+Oblique Line stretches the oblique abdominal muscles and so produces a

 Here, the cue might have been "woman Oblique Line, man Split."